jy222bz/mrs/README.md

-# Movie BLOG WITH SQL
+# MRS - Movie Review System WITH SQL
 ## Installation and Configurations:
 1. ### Clone the repo: